Home Compare HAS vs ILMN

 Hasbro vs Illumina: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Hasbro carrying a narrow edge on growth.
+The structural profiles are close, with Hasbro carrying a narrow edge on profitability.
 Illumina still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-05-17

 Trajectory Similarity